It is recommended that you apply online. By utilizing the WOTC web-based system, the significant benefits for you include:

 WOTC program staff is available to provide training and technical support as needed.

-Employers can only receive a tax credit if they have obtained certification from the Arkansas Department of Workforce Services.
+Employers can only receive a tax credit if they have obtained certification from the Arkansas Division of Workforce Services.

 Employers: Click Here

 Applications that cannot be submitted electronically should be mailed to the following address: